antoh00/bookstore/README.md

-# Update 25.04.2022
-I just received an email from heroku.
-There was mentioned that the database url shouldn't be public that's why they changed it.
-If APİ link should not work for you then clone it to your PC and rename database url, username and password in ```application.properties``` file!

 # Complete Book Store Rest API

 This project was given for selecting students for the first stage of Ingress Microservices BootCamp.
 Each endpoint from task is covered in this documentation.